Frequently Asked Questions

 Why do plans call for a helipad and will a helipad be safe?

 An on-site helipad will ensure that those patients with the most critical needs will receive the lifesaving care they need.
-Centegra will work with IDOT and the FAA to meet their stringent safety requirements and ensure the safety of patients, staff, and area residents.
+Centegra is working with the Illinois Department of Transportation and the Federal Aviation Administration to meet their stringent safety requirements and ensure the safety of patients, staff and area residents.

 Will ambulance sirens annoy neighbors?

-We do not anticipate noise levels to be a nuisance to neighbors; however, noise levels will be addressed in the planning process.
+We do not anticipate noise levels to be a nuisance to neighbors; however, noise levels are being addressed in the planning process.